 Here’s what’s happening in the image below:

-Voltage Drops (Droop) – That red line is your CPU’s voltage supply (Vdd).
-Under heavy load or aggressive undervolting, it can take a quick dive below the safe threshold — like your motivation on a Monday morning.
-The CPU detects this dip the moment it crosses the supply droop threshold.
+- Voltage Drops (Droop) – That red line is your CPU’s voltage supply (Vdd).
+Under heavy load or aggressive undervolting, it can take a quick dive below the safe threshold, and the CPU detects this dip the moment it crosses the supply droop threshold.

-Clock stretching isn’t always bad — it’s a safety net.
-But if you’re undervolting too aggressively and this keeps happening, it’s a sign to dial things back a notch.
-You’re not winning any awards for running your CPU at a “phantom 12GHz”
+Clock stretching isn’t always bad, it’s a safety net.
+But if you’re undervolting too aggressively and this keeps happening, it’s a sign to dial things back a notch, because the clock speed you see in software isn’t necessarily what the CPU is actually running at.

 I ran a series of stress tests using AIDA64 to push the CPU and observe behavior under load.
-For monitoring, I used HWMonitor (to track temperatures and clock speeds) and a physical wattmeter for power draw readings–because software estimates can be about as trustworthy as Hotel Wifi
+For monitoring, I used HWMonitor (to track temperatures and clock speeds) and a physical wattmeter for power-draw readings, since software power estimates aren’t always reliable.

 My specs for reference: